IBM offers cloud-based services to Chinese firms to address security concerns

 The company disclosed in April that sales in China fell 20 percent in the first quarter, and executives have repeatedly sought to reassure investors that the IBM's future in the country remained positive with a series of partnership agreements with Chinese agencies.

-IBM said in July it would donate $100 million (59.41 million pounds) in big data software and provide technical training at 100 Chinese universities as part of an major agreement with China's Ministry of Education.
+IBM said in July it would donate $100 million in big data software and provide technical training at 100 Chinese universities as part of an major agreement with China's Ministry of Education.

 The same month IBM unveiled a project with the Beijing government to predict and control air quality using the company's big data processing technology.